Your cart is currently empty!

-For those of you who do not know, I am a self declared neat freak!
-That’s right… I absolutely HATE mess and cannot function in the midst of clutter.
-In my world, everything has a place.
-Of course with little ones, things are constantly being ripped out of that place and being rearranged in any funky way that those sweet souls desire, but nonetheless, everything has a home at the end of the day.
+For those of you looking to kick off the new year by freeing yourself from the clutter in your life, you’ve come to the right place!
+I am a self declared neat freak, organizing fanatic and interior enthusiast.
+Contrary to common belief, I am not in any sense of the word, a minimalist.
+However, in my world (and home), everything has a place and for the most part, a function.
+Of course with little ones , things are constantly being ripped out of said “place” and being rearranged in any way that those sweet little souls desire (typically dumped on the floor), but nonetheless, everything has a home at the end of the day.

-I often get asked by friends and family, if I can come organize their homes; closets, kitchens, play rooms, etc. So I figured now is the perfect time to share my tips and tricks for decluttering the spaces within your home.
-Here are ten steps that you can implement today, without consuming much time and without breaking the bank.
+I often get asked by friends and family, if I can help then to re-functionalize their homes; closets, kitchens and play rooms so that they not only operate as they are intended but also remain organized and clutter-free.
+So now, with all of the “new year, new you” hype, I figured it is the perfect time to share my tips and tricks for decluttering your home and restoring its sense of functionality.
+That being said, here are ten steps that you can implement in your home today, without consuming much time and without breaking the bank.

 1. Clean-Out the Unnecessary: While the thought of decluttering an already cluttered home may seem like a daunting task, it doesn’t have to be.
 Make a list of all the areas within your home and pick one area to target first.
 Keep it simple, work on one room per day or per week, depending on your schedule.
 When tackling a heavily cluttered space like a garage, closet or attic, identify things that are no longer practical, used or needed and make piles for items to keep, items to throw away, items to donate / sell and items to relocate.
 Often times the idea of cleaning out personal belongings instills feelings of anxiousness, but that anxiety will soon turn to feelings of relief and a sense of freedom, I promise!